suresh-karuppasamy/react-express-mongodb-powersync-todolist/frontend/README.md

-# User Management with PowerSync
+# User Management with IndexedDB

-A React application for managing users with name and age fields, featuring **PowerSync** for offline-first functionality and real-time synchronization.
+A React application for managing users with name and age fields, featuring **IndexedDB** for offline-first functionality and custom sync logic for real-time synchronization.

 ## Features